Recipe Category: Asian

 Approximate Grilling Times.pork baby back ribs and country-style spareribs, 75 minutes; spareribs and beef ribs, 90 minutes; lamb ribs, 40 minutes.

-- Occasionally during cooking, baste the ribs with extra rub, stopping 15 minutes before removing the ribs from the grill.
+- Occasionally during cooking, haste the ribs with the glaze, stopping 15 minutes before removing the ribs from the grill.